 Another great protection you get with impact windows is noise reduction.
 If you live by a noisy freeway or airport, these windows will cut down on unwanted outside noise in Pinellas County.

-Choosing Clearwater Window and Door for Impact Windows
+Choosing Clearwater Window & Door Inc for Impact Windows